Looking for quality car insurance with flexible cover options designed with the needs of older Australians in mind.

 If you make a claim and are considered responsible or at fault for the accident, you will be required to pay the applicable excess.
 The amount of the excess will vary depending on the damage and situation of the incident.
 Your Certificate of Insurance will show the amount and types of excess that apply to your policy.
 A claim is only accepted if the total amount you are claiming for is more than any excesses that apply to your claim.

 How do I make a claim?

-If you are involved in an accident, it’s important not to admit fault.
-Secure your car and contact any services you may need (ambulance, police, roadside assistance or towing services).
+Secure your car and contact any services you may need (ambulance, police or roadside assistance).
 Gather all details, including full names, contact numbers, licence and registration details for all drivers involved, and lodge your claims by calling 131 343.